subwayminder/crud_test_task/README.md

    ``

 And you ready to go!
 Application will be exposed on localhost:8000 by default.
 I also left database container with open 3306 port if you want to connect directly.

+You can check all api calls in postman json collection in project root directory.